TheGuyThatCodez/OpenDoors/README.md

 # OpenDoors
-OpenDoors is a doors fangame that lets anybody add anything, all content inside of this repository is loaded ingame
+OpenDoors is a doors fangame that lets anybody add anything All content inside of this repository is loaded ingame, and the game on roblox itself is uncopylocked if you want to create a branch of it